-Second Step is a Social-Emotional Learning (SEL) program that has been implemented in selected schools.
-The short-term goals of SEL programs are (1) to promote students’ self-awareness, social awareness, relationship, and responsible decision-making skills and (2) to improve student attitudes and beliefs about self, others, and school.
-These in turn provide a foundation for better adjustment and academic performance, as reflected in more positive social behaviors and peer relationships, fewer conduct problems, less emotional distress, and improved grades and test scores.
+Second Step is a Social-Emotional Learning (SEL) program implemented in select SDP schools.
+Short-term SEL program goals include (1) promoting students’ self-awareness, social awareness, relationship, and responsible decision-making skills and (2) improving students’ attitudes and beliefs about themselves, others, and school.
+These goals, in turn, provide a foundation for better adjustment and academic performance, as reflected in more positive social behaviors and peer relationships, fewer conduct problems, less emotional distress, and improved grades and test scores.

-SEL programs are part of a tiered approach to supporting positive behaviors in SDP called Positive Behavior Intervention Supports (PBIS), which is led by the Office of School Climate and Safety (OSCS).
-The PBIS framework has three tiers: universal, targeted and intensive.
+SEL programs are part of SDP’s tiered approach to supporting positive behaviors called Positive Behavior Intervention Supports (PBIS), which is led by the Office of School Climate and Safety (OSCS).
+The PBIS framework has three tiers: universal, targeted, and intensive.
 The first tier, universal, requires that schools develop and teach norms and expectations around behavior.
-SEL programs are considered Tier 1 strategies in SDP.
-Details about the Second Step program can be found here: https://www.secondstep.org/.
-Twenty schools implemented Second Step in the 2018-19 school year, with another twenty schools planning to implement in the 2019-20 school year.
+SDP considers SEL programs to be Tier 1 strategies.
+Twenty schools implemented Second Step in 2018-19, with another 20 schools planning implementation in 2019-20.